 4 Ways an MSP Helps Proactively Manage Your

 100-year storms.
 Global pandemics.
 Supply chain gridlocks.
-Last year businesses experienced multiple waves of serious and disruptive events.
+Over the last several years, businesses experienced multiple waves of serious and disruptive events.
 Some were crippled by the unexpected.
 Others didn’t miss a beat.

 Of those that fared well, many worked with third-party IT service companies known as managed service providers (MSP) to handle important security and operational tasks.